learn-co-curriculum/js-ajax-callbacks-lab/README.md

 1. Create a "Search Repositories" link that calls a `searchRepositories` function on click, takes the value of a `searchTerms` text input, and queries the GitHub repository search API.
 2. Display the collection of repositories inside the `results` div.
 Include repository name, description, and a link to the HTML URL.
 Also include repository owner login, repository owner avatar as an image, and a link to the owner's profile page. **Hint:** Pay close attention to the structure of the search results!
-3. Add a "Show Commits" link to each repository result that will call a `showCommits` function that gets the repository's commitss from the GitHub API and display them in the `details` div.
+3. Add a "Show Commits" link to each repository result that will call a `showCommits` function that gets the repository's commits from the GitHub API and display them in the `details` div.
 For each commit, list the SHA, the author, the author's login, and the author's avatar as an image.
 4. Handle errors on each API call.
 If `$.get` fails, call a function `displayError` and display "I'm sorry, there's been an error.
 Please try again." in the `errors` div. **Hint:** You can test your error callbacks by turning off Wi-Fi or temporarily changing the URL you use in the `$.get` request.
 5. Use Handlebars templates to render your results instead of building your HTML in your JavaScript functions.
 Extract the user data sections into a partial called `userDetails` that can be reused for both the repository results and the commits.
 Register the partial in the provided `handlebarsSetup` function.